What this notice is about

 - If you agree with the notice, pay the amount you owe by the date on the notice’s payment coupon.
 If necessary, correct your copy of the tax return in your records.

 - If you can't pay the full amount, pay as much as you can now and make payment arrangements for the remainder.
-For more information, call us at 1-800-829-0115 or visit our website for your payment options.
+Learn more about your payment options.

 - Adjust this year’s tax payments to avoid any possible underpayment.

 Answers to common questions